semrush/intergalactic/website/docs/components/button/button-a11y.md

 @## Roles & attributes

+The list below will help you to keep in mind the necessary roles and attributes to make our components fully accessible in your interfaces.

 | Role   | Attribute              | Element    | Usage                                                                                                                    |
 | ------ | ---------------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------ |
 | button |                        | `div`, `a` | Identifies the element as a button widget.
 Accessible name for the button is defined by the text content of the element. |